KarmenS/API-Lab-8/README.md

 The code needs the [Popmotion pure library](https://popmotion.io/learn/install/) in order to work as well as a (any) JavaScript environment.
 Repository with the code and other examples is found on: [https://github.com/karinOllermark/API-Lab-8](https://github.com/karinOllermark/API-Lab-8)

+Installation:
+> You can install Popmotion directly from npm:

+> npm install popmotion --save
+> Alternatively, you can also download pre-bundled files or fork.
+CodePen playgrounds.
+Full installation options are available on the [Install Popmotion](https://popmotion.io/learn/install/) page.

 ## Who maintains and contributes to the project
 Technical contributions:
 * Every Frame and Inertia - Abdulrahman